suz11001/Tripartition/sim_data/README.md

    j. scaled_5 = substitution rate is 5

    Note that only one parameter is varied at a time i.e. the default values are used except for the one parameter that we are varying.

+The command used to generate the sequences is following (for the baseline dataset):
+`python3 partial.py -z $random -dl 400 -gl 600 -ap -s 0.5 /path/to/pruned/subgene/tree /path/to/pruned/gene/tree /path/to/mapping/file/`